 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 Notice!
-When teens are using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
-“I notice you when you got frustrated with your homework, you moved away and took some deep breaths.
+When your teen is using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
+“I noticed you when you got frustrated with your homework, you moved away and took some deep breaths.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “I know that homework today is frustrating for you.
 How about as soon as you are done, let’s take a walk outside together?”
-Include high fives, fist bumps, and hugs in your repertoire of ways to appreciate one another.
+Include high fives, fist bumps, and hugs as ways to appreciate one another.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your teen.
 Throughout this tool, there are opportunities for teens to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision-making.

 Additional Resources for Sustained Family Crisis or Adverse/Traumatic Child Experiences

 If there are high emotions in your household most days, most of the time, then it may be time to consider outside intervention.
 Physical patterns (like depression) can set in that require the help of a trained professional.
 Seeking psychological help is the same as going to your doctor for a physical ailment.
 It is very wise to seek outside help.
 The following are some resources to check out.